gargiani/ADP_LP/README.md

 7) run the command: ```python setup.py install```

 To check the installation, go to the folder ```\files``` and run the command: ```sh bash.sh```.

+Note: if you make use of this toolbox for your research, please cite https://arxiv.org/abs/2003.08721